Siegel-Lab/libSps/README.md

     conda -c bioconda install libSps

-First, we create an index and fill it with points.
+To use libSps, we first create an index and fill it with points.
 The following is example python code:

     from libSps import make_sps_index